ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 ## Hydrology Model

-The Hydrology model simulates the hydrological processes in the Virtual Rainforest.
+The Hydrology model simulates the hydrological processes in the Virtual Ecosystem.
 We placed hydrology in a separate model in order to allow easy replacement with a different hydrology model.
-Also, this provides more flexibility in defining the order of models an/or processes in the overall Virtual Rainforest workflow.
+Also, this provides more flexibility in defining the order of models an/or processes in the overall Virtual Ecosystem workflow.

 The first part of the Hydrology model determines the water balance within each grid cell including rainfall, intercept, surface runoff out of the grid cell,